div1307/Singh_Global_School/README.md

-This project is based on a school's website showcasing all its features and information.
+This project is based on a school's website showcasing its history and hiring for a mathematics teacher.